HISPlayer/UnrealMetaQuest-SDK/setup-guide.md

 ## HISPlayer 8K 360 Video VR Sample

 ### Download the Sample
 Please, download the sample here: [**HISPlayer 8K 360 VR Sample**](https://downloads.hisplayer.com/Unreal/AllPlatforms/HISPlayer8K360VRSample.zip) (no need to download it if you have received it in the email).
+This sample requires MetaXR plugin.

 ### Import the SDK and using the Sample